wat3rm3ll0n/dogadoption/Project_Cleaned.md

 #### KNN

-The KNN model we produced performed relatively well, with the highest accuracy percentage coming in at 69.76% using a K value of 11.
-For our K values, we used only odd values up to 17.
-From outside research, using only odd values seemed to be an industry best practice when using KNN so that each point would have majority category rather than being evenly split between two categories.
-In addition to the accuracy measurement, the KNN model provides another variable, Kappa, which is a metric that compares observed accuracy with expected accuracy.
-A Kappa of &gt;.75 is considered to be excellent, while a Kappa between .4 and .75 is considered fair to good.
+The KNN model I produced had a middle of the road performance, with the highest accuracy percentage coming in at 69.76% using a K value of 11.
+For our K values, I used only odd values from 1 to 17.
+It is my understanding that using odd values seemed to be an industry best practice when using KNN so that each point would have majority category rather than being evenly split between two categories.
+In addition to the accuracy measurement, I am also interested in looking at Cohen's Kappa coefficient, which is a metric that compares observed accuracy with expected accuracy.
+The general rule of thumb is that a Kappa value of &gt;.75 is considered to be excellent, while a Kappa between .4 and .75 is considered fair to good.
 The KNN model with a K value of 11 also had one of the highest Kappa values of .52, a fair to good value, and was only separated by .001 from the highest Kappa value.

     ## k-Nearest Neighbors
     ##